StoneOrbits/VortexEngine/docs/editor.md

 ## Getting Started

 To get started with the Vortex Editor, you'll need a Vortex Device and a computer with a USB port.
-Simply download the Vortex Editor software from the StoneOrbits website, connect your device to your computer via USB, and start creating!
+Simply download the Vortex Editor software, connect your device to your computer via USB, and start creating!